PiaMoe/YOLOv7_distance/README.md

 The Bounding Box coordinates and dimensions are normalized.
 The distance on the other hand is provided as a metric value in meters!

 ## Evaluation
-The submitted models are evaluated on the test split of the training dataset.
+The submitted models are evaluated on the test split of the dataset.
 The test set is not publically available.

 Given that the challenge seeks to address both monocular distance estimation and object detection, two performance metrics are utilized.
 The quality of object detection task for the submitted models is assessed using the mAP[.5:.95] metric.